raul23/search-ebooks/README.rst

 approximately 700 KB which roughly corresponds to a file with 350 pages.
 Thus, you will need a cache size of at least 700 MB.

-Also `DiskCache`_ has its own interesting features compared to other file-based cache libraries such as being thread-safe and process-safe and supporting multiple eviction policies.
+Also `DiskCache`_ has interesting features compared to other file-based cache libraries such as being thread-safe and process-safe and supporting multiple eviction policies.
 See `Features`_ for a more complete list.